Did you know the Big Bang happened in April?

 #1: Plan Around The Easter Holiday

 Holidays, and the breaks that accompany them, always throw a wrench into the transportation industry.
-Whether it’s truck drivers headed home for some well-deserved rest or job sites and facilities closing up shop for a time, moving freight before, on and around holidays is challenging.
+Whether it’s truck drivers headed home for some well-deserved rest or job sites and facilities closing for a time, moving freight before, on and around holidays is challenging.

 With an adequate amount of notice, your transportation provider will be able to make sure that your load is executed without a hitch — preventing Easter from making any impact on your bottom line.